 Bladder stones: may occur in a Middle-aged Yorkshire terrier.
-Symptoms can be difficulty to note, due to the main symptom being blood in the dog's urine.
+Symptoms can be difficult to note, due to the main symptom being blood in the dog's urine.

-Heart disease: Yorkshire terriers are prone to heart valves problems .
-If the dogs valve fails to close properly, blood flows back into the dogs heart chambers, can cause the dogs heart to become enlarge.
+Heart disease: Yorkshire terriers are prone to heart valves problems.
+If the dog's valve fails to close properly, blood flows back into the dog's heart chambers, can cause the dog's heart to become enlarged.
 This problem can then leads to other more serious heart problems.
-Problems that can as a result constrict the dog's windpipe, which can then cause problems with an irregular heartbeat.
+Problems that can, as a result, constrict the dog's windpipe, which can then cause problems with an irregular heartbeat.

 Hypoglycemia: Hypoglycemia is most prevalent in Yorkshire terrier puppies.
 Hypoglycemia is a term for low blood sugar.
-A Hypoglycemic episodes can be triggered by the dog not eating regularly, and also can be triggered by stress,,digestive track illnesses, and strenuous activity.
-Signs and symptoms can include; shivering or changes in the dog's gait, drowsiness, confusion or disorientation, In more sever cases a dog can experience seizure, coma, and even death if untreated.
+Hypoglycemic episodes can be triggered by the dog not eating regularly, and also can be triggered by stress, digestive tract illnesses, and strenuous activity.
+Signs and symptoms can include; shivering or changes in the dog's gait, drowsiness, confusion or disorientation, In more severe cases a dog can experience seizure, coma, and even death if untreated.

-Luxating Patellas: Luxating patella is a health problem in where the dogs kneecaps tend to slip out of place.
+Luxating Patellas: Luxating patella is a health problem in where the dog's kneecaps tend to slip out of place.
 This conditions can vary in vary in its severity.
-Signs and symptoms; may be include kneecaps slipping discovered during veterinarian exam. which is know as Grading l .
+Signs and symptoms; may include kneecaps slipping discovered during veterinarian exam. which is know as Grading l.
 Grade ll kneecap slips out of place when walking or running.
-Grade lll, kneecap slips out frequently enough to cause some lameness.
-Grade lV, kneecap slips, and stays out of place.
+Grade three, kneecap slips out frequently enough to cause some lameness.
+Grade lV, kneecap slips and stays out of place.

-Portosystemic; (liver) shunt disease : Some Yorkshire terriers are unfortunately born with this potentially fatal congenital disease.
+Portosystemic; (liver) shunt disease: Some Yorkshire Terriers are unfortunately born with this potentially fatal congenital disease.
 This disease causes the dog's blood flow to bypass the liver.
-The liver is the organ that filters and cleans blood, if blood is not filtered by the dog's liver,toxins will build in the dog's bloodstream, and cause very serious problems.
-Signs and symptoms of liver shunt disease will include, sudden weight lose, as well as poor weight gain; digestive system problems, urinary system problems, including excess thirst in the dog, and frequent urination.
+The liver is the organ that filters and cleans the blood, if blood is not filtered by the dog's liver, toxins will build in the dog's bloodstream, and cause very serious problems.
+Signs and symptoms of liver shunt disease will include, sudden weight loss, as well as poor weight gain; digestive system problems, urinary system problems, including excess thirst in the dog, and frequent urination.
 Other symptoms can include noted depression, increase listlessness, uncoordinated movements, and seizures activity, which as a rule will appear shortly after the dog has eaten.

-Tip: When purchasing a Yorkshire terrier, make sure to purchase from a good breeder, and make sure the breeder can provide you with the dog's lineage, and that the lineage are of dogs that you can if you wish check the lineage via the American Kennel Club.)
+Tip: When purchasing a Yorkshire terrier, make sure to purchase from a good breeder, and make sure the breeder can provide you with the dog's lineage, and that the lineage is of dogs that you can if you wish to check the lineage via the American Kennel Club.)